RSalaam/RSalaam/README.md

 - 🔭 I'm currently a full stack software engineer at Calendly
 - 🌱 I’m continuing to build my skills with JavaScript and React, and am learning Ruby and RoR
 - 👯 I’m looking to collaborate on anything creative and interesting
-- 🤔 I’m looking for help with the job hunt!
 - 💬 Ask me about anything.
 Cliche, but true.
 - 📫 How to reach me: rassalaam@gmail.com or https://www.linkedin.com/in/rsalaam/
 - 😄 Pronouns: She/her